Shiran Dudy

 selected publications

-1. home_divide.png
+1. together.png

 Unequal Opportunities: Examining the Bias in Geographical Recommendations by Large Language Models